 Ninjashot: Normal mode in Graybox (alpha) environment with Bow.
 As shown above, the enemy target will jump to ridiculously high heights and randomly dash both towards and away from you.
 This will keep you on your toes and force you to adapt to the enemy targets movements.

-Ninjashot: Reflex mode in Graybox environment with pistol.
+Ninjashot: Graybox environment with bow.
 The target dummy will jump at different heights and distances, sometimes double jumping and sometimes opt for a more simple and short jump.
 Three shots are needed to take down this target, making it more important than ever to accurately track your target.

 Ninjashot: Results.
 After each time you perform a Ninjashot challenge, you get instant results on your performance for accuracy, KPS (Kills per second) SPK (Shots per kill) and TPK (Time per kill).
+You also get performance insights that help you find biases across the screen and eliminate them.
 Your performance is also compared to your average performance on the task, and lets you view improvement across time.
-On the left you will see your Error Bias, showing the number of shots missed in each area of the screen around the target.